iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 TODO make callbackURL optional except in the first of each interaction messages TODO revisit each field:

-`context` & `reference` as URL/String, e.g. `did-resolution/1.0/resolutionResponse`: Defines the context that a specific message either adheres to, or refers to in case of a report.

-`thread` as String, e.g. `jdhgbksdbgjksdbgkjdkg` or `thread-132-a`: A String, defined by the agent, to be used to identify this specific interaction to track it agent-locally.

 `callbackURL` as URL/String, e.g. `https://www.bobsworld.com/ping` or `https://www.aliceswonderland/authz`: Defines the URL or API call where a request or response is to be delivered to.

 `id` as String, e.g. `did:iota:3b8mZHjb6r6inMcDVZU4DZxNdLnxUigurg42tJPiFV9v`: An IOTA decentralized identifier.